 Most tours last about 5 to 6 hours and you can get picked up and dropped off at some of the most centrally located streets in Ho Chi Minh City and at some of the bigger hotels.

 After visiting all of these amazing places in Vietnam, from north to south, it’s time to end your trip with a bang.
 What better way to end this family road trip through Vietnam, than with a beach vacay!
-Let’s get to the very last destination in this ultimate road trip guide: Vietnam for families.
+So, let’s get to the very last destination in this ultimate family road trip guide: Vietnam for families.

 Phu Quoc is like paradise with its pristine white sandy beaches, lush greens and loads of water activities.
 You can really unwind on Vietnam’s largest island.